 dash of cayenne pepper or hot sauce.

-Cover and heat until hot.
+At the end, add 1 16 oz. can of chickpeas, drained and rinsed.
+Cover the pan and heat until hot.
 Stir in the blended tofu.
 Add salt and pepper to taste.
-Add chickpeas and continue to heat until everything is warmed through.
 Serve over rice.
 Garnish with cilantro and a dollop of vegan yogurt.

 OR: In place of all the above spices, except for the garlic and onion powders, use 1 Tbsp. of Tikka Masala spice mixture.
 Saves a lot of measuring and not so many bottles sitting on the counter.